MorpheusNephew/auth0-application-deletion/README.md

   * if no connection is found display message about no connections

-* Perform GET /api/v2/users to find all users associated with a connection and store the list of user ids

-  * if no users associated display message about no users associated with the connection id

-* Perform DELETE /api/v2/users/{id} for users list. **Note** there is no [bulk delete](https://community.auth0.com/t/is-there-a-way-to-bulk-delete-users/10832) users endpoint.
-Should batch delete requests to not exceed Auth0's [rate limits](https://auth0.com/docs/policies/rate-limits#management-api-v2)

 * Perform DELETE /api/v2/connections/{id} for connections list

 * Perform DELETE /api/v2/clients/{id} for application